Vyral/base-template/_posts/2022-03-23-tenant-screening-is-the-key-to-our-eviction-guarantee.md

 {% include excerpt.html %}

-One of the many guarantees that we provide here at Hawaii Pacific Property Management is our “Eviction Guarantee.”
+One of the many guarantees that we provide here at Hawaii Pacific Property Management is our eviction guarantee.
 We do a great job at tenant screening, which gives us confidence in promising this to all of our clients.&nbsp;

 **We run credit reports, do background checks, and complete rental verification for each potential tenant.** It’s very important for us to place a reliable tenant into your property who will protect your investment now and in the future.&nbsp;